-- B. Self-Preferencing Prohibited: Google must not use its ownership and control of Android, or any other Google product or service, to: - make any GSE, Search Access Point, GenAI Product, or On-Device AI explicitly or implicitly mandatory on Android Devices, for example, by preventing interoperability between Android AICore or a Google Grounding API and Competitor products and services in the GSE or Search Text Ads markets; - reduce, prevent, or otherwise interfere with the distribution of a Competitors' GSE, Search Access Point, or GenAI Products; - degrade any aspect of quality, including the features, functionality, or user experience, on a Competitor's GSE, Search Access Point, or GenAI Products; - 4. explicitly or implicitly, directly or indirectly, prevent or discourage manufacturers or other Android partners (e.g., carriers) from working with Competitors' GSE, Search Access Point, or GenAI Products; - explicitly or implicitly, directly or indirectly, punish or penalize manufacturers or other Android partners (e.g., carriers) that work with Competitors' GSE, Search Access Point, or GenAI Products; or - 6. otherwise use its ownership and control of Android to explicitly or implicitly, directly or indirectly, force or coerce manufacturers or other
+Google must not use its ownership and control of Android, or any other Google product or service, to:

-Android partners (e.g., carriers) to (i) work with Google's GSE or GenAI Products or (ii) give Google's products and services any better treatment than given Competitors' products.
+- 1. make any GSE, Search Access Point, GenAI Product (including on-device AI), or On-Device AI explicitly or implicitly mandatory on Android Devices, for example, by preventing interoperability between Android AICore; or thea Google Grounding API and Competitor products and services or competitive threats in the GSE or Search Text Ads markets; - reduce, prevent, or otherwise interfere with the distribution of rivala Competitors' GSE, Search Text Ads Access Point, or AIGenAI Products on Android Devices; - degrade any aspect of quality, including the features, functionality, or user experience, on rivala Competitor's GSE, Search Text AdsAccess Point, or AIGenAI Products on Android Devices; - 4. explicitly or implicitly, directly or indirectly, prevent or discourage manufacturers or other Android partners (e.g., carriers) from working with Google'sCompetitors' GSE, Search Text AdsAccess Point, or AI Product rivalsGenAI Products; - 5. explicitly or implicitly, directly or indirectly, punish or penalize manufacturers or other Android partners (e.g., carriers) that work with Google'sCompetitors' GSE, Search Text Ads Access Point, or Al Product rivals GenAl Products; or - 6. otherwise use its ownership and control of Android to explicitly or implicitly, directly or indirectly, force or coerce manufacturers or other Android partners (e.g., carriers) to (i) work with Google's GSE, Search Text Ads, or AIGenAI Products or (ii) give Google's products and services any better treatment than given Google's rivals' Competitors' products.

-- C. Contingent Structural Relief: In the event the remedies in this Final Judgment prove insufficient to serve their intended purposes of restoring competition or if Google attempts to or is successful in circumventing these remedies, then the Court may impose additional structural relief, including the divestiture of Android.
-If, at least five (5) years after entry of this Final Judgment, if Plaintiffs demonstrate by a preponderance of the evidence that either or both monopolized markets have not experienced a substantial increase in competition, then Google shall divest Android unless Google can show by a preponderance of the evidence that its ownership or control of Android did not significantly contribute to the lack of a substantial increase in competition. - D. No Circumvention Of This Section's Purposes: Google may not undertake any action or omission with the purpose or effect of circumventing or frustrating the purposes of this Section or any of its provisions.
-Complaints regarding non-compliance with this Section may be referred to the TC for review in accordance with Paragraph X.C.3 below.
+- D.C.
+Contingent Structural Relief: In the event the remedies in this Final Judgment prove insufficient to serve their intended purposes of restoring competition or if Google attempts to or is successful in; circumventing these remedies, then the Court may impose additional structural relief, including the divestiture of Android.
+FiveIf, at least five (5) years after entry of this Final Judgment, if Plaintiffs demonstrate by a preponderance of the evidence that either or both monopolized markets have not experienced a substantial increase in competition, then Google shall divest Android unless Google can show by a preponderance of the evidence that its ownership or control of Android did not significantly contribute to the lack of a substantial increase in competition. - E.D.
+No Circumvention of This Section's Purposes: Google may not undertake any action or omission with the purpose or effect of circumventing these provisions or frustrating the purposes of this Section- or any of its provisions.
+Complaints regarding non-compliance with this provision will Section may be reviewed in the first instance by referred to the TC for review in accordance with Paragraph X.C.3 below. - VI.
+REQUIRED DISCLOSURES OF SCALE-DEPENDENT DATA NECESSARY TO